openvinotoolkit/model_server/docs/models_repository.md

 - Every version folder _must_ include model files.
 IR model files must be with .bin and .xml extensions.
 ONNX model must have .onnx extension.
 The file name can be arbitrary.

 - Each model defines input and output tensors in the AI graph.
+The client passes data to model input tensors by filling appropriate entries in the request inputs map.
-By default OpenVINO&trade; model server is using tensors names as the prediction input and output names.
-The client passes the input values to the gRPC request and reads the results by referring to the correspondent tensor names.
+  Prediction results can be read from response outputs map.
+By default OpenVINO™ model server is using model tensors names as inputs and outputs names in prediction requests and responses.
+The client passes the input values to the gRPC request and reads the results by referring to the correspondent output names.

 Below is the snippet of the example client code :
 ```python